Please upgrade your browser

 Important Information

-HSBC Global Asset Management (Switzerland) AG having its registered office at Gartenstrasse 26, PO Box, CH-8002 Zurich has a licence as an asset manager of collective investment schemes and as a representative of foreign collective investment schemes.
+When distributing this material solely to professional investors, the local business developer/client services team must include a copy of the Key Information Document (KID) and the Prospectus in the documentation.
+Please refer to the investor category overview for further details.
+HSBC Global Asset Management (Switzerland) AG having its registered office at Gartenstrasse 26, PO Box, CH-8002 Zurich has a license as an asset manager of collective investment schemes and as a representative of foreign collective investment schemes.
 Disputes regarding legal claims between the Client and HSBC Global Asset Management (Switzerland) AG can be settled by an ombudsman in mediation proceedings.
 HSBC Global Asset Management (Switzerland) AG is affiliated to the ombudsman FINOS having its registered address at Talstrasse 20, 8001 Zurich.
-There are general risks associated with financial instruments, please refer to the Swiss Banking Association (“SBA”) Brochure “Risks Involved in Trading in Financial Instruments”.

 Risk Warning

+Investing involves risk.
 The value of investments and any income from them can go down as well as up and investors may not get back the amount originally invested.
+Fintech investments may involve exposure to early-stage or unlisted companies, which can carry elevated risks including: